newbie-sandy/mysql_cloudmanaged_databases/README.md

 # mysql_cloudmanaged_databases

-he setup process on both Azure and GCP.
+The setup process on both Azure and GCP.

 Your experience with MySQL Workbench, including the ERD creation and database interactions.